 4. Choose the right material

-While the traditional concrete bird baths work pleasantly well for almost all backyards, there are some even better alternatives now available with more advantages.
+While the traditional concrete bird baths work well for almost all backyards, there are some fantastic alternatives available that might interest you.

-While concrete bird baths are absolutely beautiful, they can crack when frozen and are difficult to clean.
+Concrete bird baths are absolutely beautiful, but they can crack when frozen and are difficult to clean.

 5. Encourage perching

 Birds need perching spots.
-Certain bird baths are deep and not suited to the minute size of songbirds.
-For them, an inch or two is ideal.
+Many bird baths are too deep and not suited to the minute stature of songbirds.
+A bird bath should not be deeper than an inch or two ideally.

-So if you have purchased a deeper bird bath, you can add in a few rocks in the middle of the edges to give the birds a landing place to preen and splash.
-You should also add in stones or branches so that birds can safely drink without getting wet in freezing temperatures.
+So if you have a deeper bird bath, you may need to add in a few rocks in the middle or the edges to give the birds a landing place to preen and splash.
+You can also add in stones or branches so that birds can safely drink without getting wet in freezing temperatures.
+As a bonus, these natural elements will help your bath look even more inviting to birds!

 6. Keep the depth reasonable

-7. Keep the bath out during the ‘rush hour’
+7. Keep the bath out during ‘rush hour’

-Not all birds are attracted by suet and bird seeds, but they never refuse water.
+A year round bird bath becomes a familiar landmark for your local birds, but it can also give you really cool opportunities to spot traveling migrants.
+Not all birds are attracted by suet and bird seeds, but everyone needs a drink now and then!
 With water, you can even lure birds like buntings, warblers, and tanagers to your yard if you’re lucky.
+I’ve even seen owls visit bird baths on special occasions!

 The migration season is the peak time of bird movement, so this is when the finest guests may land at your place for water.
 Bird baths are guaranteed to increase the bird activity in your yard, place one alongside your houses and feeders to add even more appeal.